hsaghir/hsaghir.github.io/_posts/data_science/-2017-09-30-discrete-variable-models.md

 - A bernouli decides at each input if we sould output or not.
 Therefore, the seq will be variable size.
 - used VIMCO gradient estimator.

-# Thinking fast as slow with deep learning and tree seach (Alpha Zero)
+# Thinking fast as slow with deep learning and tree seach (AlphaGo Zero)
 - why not just use REINFORCE (why use MCTS)?
     + reinforce is just average of reward times gradient of log of some policy.
     + we can only use differentiable policies